reuk/wayverb/docs_source/title_page.md

     A thesis submitted to the University of Huddersfield in partial fulfilment of the requirements for the degree of Master of Arts

+institute: Creative Coding Lab at the University of Huddersfield

 author: Matthew Reuben Thomas
 date: January 2017